sobradob/sobradob.github.io/content/blog/newly_prime_crisis.md

 Credit drives the global economy.
 If lenders pull back due to unexpected losses, people will spend less money on consumer goods, cars and houses.
 The increase of interest rates has already made life difficult for many lenders.
 So far most negative impacts on the delinquency side have been masked by a tight labour market and strong consumer spending.
 But in the US, things are likely to further deteriorate from October 2023, once student loan payments restart.
 The pause on student loan repayments was a significant subsidy to many consumers.
 Once it is removed consumer spend will take a hit and delinquencies will increase.

 Will we see a recession in Q4 2023 or Q1 2024?
-If so, has it been priced in yet?
+None of this is news to credit analysts.
+The question is, have the second and third order effects been priced in yet?